gohugoio/hugo/content/getting-started/quick-start.md

 Next, we want to remove information related to the theme from the footer.
 Let's create a new directory at `bookshelf/layouts/partials`.
 This will hold our new file called `default_foot.html`.

-This is a new [partial template][partialtemplates].
+This is a new [partial template][partials].
 If you are still in the project's root directory, you can use the following one-liner to create the partial before returning to the project root:

 {{% code file="create-new-default-foot.sh" %}}
 ```bash